I agree for National Accident Helpline to contact me.

 What are my employer's responsibilities for preventing a scaffolding accident at work?

-• Working with the health and safety reps in your organisation to protect employees.
+• Work with health and safety representatives to protect you.

-• Carrying out regular inspections and maintenance of scaffolding equipment.
+• Carry out regular inspections and maintenance of scaffolding equipment.

-• Making sure all necessary warning signs are clearly visible.
+• Ensure all necessary warning signs are clearly visible.

 What are my rights at work?

-Health and Safety law says you have the right to:
+From a health and safety perspective, you have the right to:

 • Work in an environment where any risks to your health and safety are controlled responsibly.